knightedcodemonkey/jsx/README.md

 - Event handlers use the `on<Event>` naming convention (e.g. `onClick`), support capture-phase variants via `on<Event>Capture`, and allow custom events with the `on:custom-event` syntax (descriptor objects with `{ handler, once, capture }` are also accepted).
 - `ref` supports callback refs as well as mutable `{ current }` objects.
 - `dangerouslySetInnerHTML` expects an object with an `__html` field, mirroring React.

-### Development diagnostics

-Enable additional runtime warnings by setting `KNIGHTED_JSX_DEBUG=1` before executing your code (for example, `KNIGHTED_JSX_DEBUG=1 node demo.mjs`).
-When the flag is present the runtime:

-- Warns when lowercase DOM events such as `onclick` are used instead of the camelCase `onClick` form.
-- Throws descriptive errors for invalid event handlers (anything other than a function, `EventListenerObject`, or `{ handler }` descriptor).
-- Throws when `dangerouslySetInnerHTML` is provided without a `{ __html: string }` payload.

-Bundlers can tree-shake these diagnostics by replacing the environment variable with a compile-time constant—for example, Rspack/Webpack users can set `define: { 'process.env.KNIGHTED_JSX_DEBUG': '0' }`.

 ### Fragments & SVG